PerKCheddy/8.css/README.md

-# 7.css
+# 8.css

 [![npm](https://img.shields.io/npm/v/7.css)](http://npm.im/7.css)
 [![gzip size](https://img.shields.io/bundlephobia/minzip/7.css)](https://unpkg.com/7.css)

 ![A screenshot of a window with the title 'My First Program' and two buttons OK and Cancel, styled like a Windows 7 dialog](/docs/window.png)

-**7.css** is a CSS framework that takes semantic HTML and styles them to the Windows 7 design.
+**8.css** is a CSS framework that takes HTML and styles them to Windows 8.0 and 8.1's Desktop design.
-It is built on top of [XP.css](https://github.com/botoxparty/XP.css), which is an extension of [98.CSS](https://github.com/jdan/98.css).
+It is built on top of [7.css](https://github.com/khang-nd/7.css), which is based of [XP.CSS](https://github.com/botoxparty/XP.css ).

 It does not ship with any JavaScript, so it is compatible with your frontend framework of choice.